War trophy: History

 In ancient Greece and ancient Rome, military victories were commemorated with a display of captured arms and standards.
 A trophy (from the Greek tropaion) was originally a war memorial assembled from such items on a battlefield.
 The Roman triumph also displayed these items as well as cultural objects, which later came to be called war trophies.
 Body parts of slain enemies have sometimes served as trophies since antiquity, in a practice called human trophy collecting.
 The recovery of Roman eagles taken as trophies by enemy forces sometimes inspired years of added warfare.

-1st Battalion, 71st Regiment of Foot colours captured by the Viceroyalty of the Río de la Plata troops during the first British invasion in 1806 and exhibited as a war trophy at the Santo Domingo convent, in Buenos Aires.

 In more recent times, it has been common for soldiers to return home with souvenirs, such as enemy weapons and flags, while larger military items captured in battle, particularly weaponry such as machine guns and artillery pieces, became the property of the state to which the soldiers responsible for the capture belonged.

 In the 20th century, the victorious alliance states removed large quantities of property, including cultural objects.
 After the First World War, the Treaty of Versailles authorized the removal of large amounts of property from Germany, which it termed "reparations".
 During the Pacific War, some American troops took the skulls and teeth of dead Japanese as war trophies, and during the occupation, as many as three million guntōs and swords were taken as trophies by the Americans.

+In medieval South Indian wars, there are accounts of victorious rulers taking statues and other objects from the enemy territories as war booty.
+Following the Vatapi campaign of 642 CE, local tradition holds that the Pallava commander Paranjothi brought back a Ganesha statue.
+The Mahavamsa states that during the Pandyan king Sri Mara Sri Vallabha’s invasion of Sri Lanka, he carried away wealth, including a golden Buddha statue, as booty.
+Furthermore, Chola sources state that following the Kalyani campaign of the Chola emperor Rajadhiraja, a door-guardian statue was brought back to the Chola country.

+In 1284 AD, during the reign of the Pandyan king Kulasekara I, a Pandyan expedition was sent to Sri Lanka under the command of Ariya Chakravarti.
+The expedition reached Subhagiri, the capital of Sinhalese and returned with war booty that reportedly included the Tooth Relic of the Buddha.

 After the Second World War, the United States Army's 28th Infantry Division's 5,000 men left the European Theater of Operations with 20,000 war trophies.
 The Potsdam Conference authorized the removal of certain property from Germany, such as the merchant marine fleet.
 Germany, during the war, had removed large quantities of property from the countries that it had occupied.
 In some cases, for example the Soviet "trophy brigades", official looting was euphemised as the taking of "trophies".